Randomly Assigned First Differences?: The FD regression may suffer from an omitted variable bias if the treatment effect changes over time.

-\paragraph{Cases where one of the two weights in Theorem \ref{thm:new} could be negative.} One of the two weights in Theorem \ref{thm:new} could be negative if $D_1$ and $D_2$ are non-binary, positively correlated, and have different variances.
-The weights in Theorem \ref{thm:new} can be estimated, to assess if in a given application, $\beta$ is weakly causal or not under Assumption \ref{hyp:lin_levels} and \eqref{eq:indep_levels4}.
+\paragraph{Even if treatment paths are randomly assigned, $\beta$ may not estimate a convex combination of treatment effects.} Point 2 of Theorem \ref{thm:OVB} shows that under Assumptions \ref{hyp:lin_levels} and \ref{hyp:random_paths}, $\beta$ estimates a weighted sum of the average slopes $E(S_1)$ and $E(S_2)$.
+One of the two weights in Point 2 of Theorem \ref{thm:OVB} could be negative, if $V(D_t)-cov(D_1,D_2)<0$ for some $t$.
+The weights in Point 2 of Theorem \ref{thm:OVB} can be estimated, to assess if in a given application, $\beta$ is weakly causal or not under Assumptions \ref{hyp:lin_levels} and \ref{hyp:random_paths}.